umaumax/teego/README.md

 golang tee

-You can shoose ignore ANSI Control Sequences or not.
+You can choose ignore ANSI Control Sequences or not.

 ## example
 ```